Jlindovsky/LeetCode/README.md

 ---

+`filter.sh` can be used to filter through files.
+Use -h to show help with instructions.
+The script provides functionality to search for specific content or patterns within files.

+---

 **Note**: Make sure to check the problem statements and test cases on [LeetCode](https://leetcode.com/) before referring to the solutions.
 Using these solutions for plagiarism or cheating on LeetCode contests is strictly prohibited.